 Interviews can be expensive, with the average cost being around £60, according to data from Barclays, which is why you want to do your best to secure a job as quickly as possible.
 At the end of an interview, most interviewers will ask if you have any questions.
 The worst thing you can do at this stage is to say ‘no’, as asking questions shows that you are interested in the role and eager to learn more.
 On the other hand, the interviewer doesn’t want to spend an additional ten minutes answering questions; two or three is sufficient.
 If you ask good questions it could even improve your chances of landing the job, such is the importance of it.
-These are some questions to avoid asking during an interview, and some questions you should consider asking.
+These are some questions to avoid asking in an interview.

 What do you do in this job?

 The interviewer will expect that you have thoroughly read the job description, and the chances are that they will cover a lot of this during the interview.
-If you ask about the role's duties, you might make the mistake of asking a question about elements already covered.
+One of the bad questions to ask an interviewer is about the role's duties, you might make the mistake of asking a question about elements already covered.
+You can ask for further detail about aspects of the role, but avoid asking what they will be doing generally.

 What is the salary?